py5coding/py5book/integrations/trimesh.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 After converting the model into a `Py5Shape` object, we need to increase the scale and rotate it to change its orientation.
 Consider py5's coordinate system: the positive Y axis points towards the bottom of the drawing surface.
 It is likely that the 3D modeling program used to create this strawberry had a different coordinate system, perhaps with the positive Z axis pointing towards the top of the screen.
-Therefore, when using this model in py5 you may need to do some rotations to get the result you want.
-Similarly, the scale may need to be some adjustments.
+Therefore, you will often need to do some rotations to get the result you want when using this trimesh conversion feature in py5.
+Similarly, you will often need to adjust the scale.

 When loading a model, you will often want to apply some transformations so it can be drawn as you intend for it to be drawn.
-These adjustments can be done after converting the model into a `Py5Shape` object, as we did here in our `setup()` function.
-Alternatively, we can do the adjustments in the `draw()` function before the drawing the `Py5Shape` object to the screen with [](/reference/sketch_shape).
+These adjustments can be done to the model itself after converting the model into a `Py5Shape` object, as we did here in our `setup()` function.
+Alternatively, we can do global transformations in the `draw()` function before the drawing the `Py5Shape` object to the screen with [](/reference/sketch_shape).

 You can also adjust the Trimesh mesh object using Trimesh's transformation tools, before the call to [](/reference/sketch_convert_shape).
 You will use Trimesh's [apply_transform()](https://trimesh.org/trimesh.html#trimesh.Trimesh.apply_transform) method to apply a transformation matrix to a mesh.